axelegkor/GetLab/README.md

+## This project is part of the course IT2810 at NTNU

 # GetLab

 GetLab is a web application that presents information about a GitLab repository.
 The presented data is retrieved from the [GitLab REST API](https://docs.GitLab.com/ee/api/), based on the GitLab project ID and access token.
 The application only supports repositories using the https://gitlab.stud.idi.ntnu.no domain.